-Your doctor will talk with you about health problems, such as diabetes and high blood pressure, which need to be controlled before surgery.
+Your healthcare provider will talk with you about health problems, such as diabetes and high blood pressure, which need to be controlled before surgery.

-Work with your doctor to clear up any infections before surgery.
+Work with your healthcare provider to clear up any infections before surgery.
 Doing so helps ensure a better recovery.

 For your best recovery, you’ll be told to take care of yourself ahead of time.
 Maintain proper nutrition and reduce alcohol intake.

-If you smoke, quit before surgery.
+If you smoke, quit before surgery if possible.
 This may improve healing and reduce complications after joint replacement.

-Tell your surgeon about all of the medications you take.
-This includes herbs and supplements, as well as prescription and over-the-counter medications.
-Some medications don’t go well with anesthesia.
+Tell your surgeon about all of the medicines you take.
+This includes herbs and supplements, as well as prescription and over-the-counter medicines.
+Some medicines don’t go well with anesthesia.
 Others, such as aspirin, blood thinners, and ibuprofen, increase bleeding.
-To avoid problems during surgery, you may need to stop taking certain medications before hip replacement.
+To avoid problems during surgery, you may need to stop taking certain medicines before hip replacement.